This homemade chocolate cake recipe from scratch changed my life. Really! Not just hype, even though it’s worthy of any and all hype.

 Making the homemade chocolate cake recipe

-When you start making a recipe, always read the recipe first.
-(Learn how to read a recipe here.)
+When you make a recipe, always read the recipe first.
+(Learn How to Read a Recipe for successful baking here.)
 Then, gather your tools and ingredients and make sure you have a clean work area.

 Life will be easier.
 Especially if this is your first time baking a cake from scratch.